dzhuang/django-galleryfield/README.rst

 The potential problems include: We will have to write 3 views each time we want to use a new ``target_model`` for a new type of gallery/album, is there any shortcut that we don't need to write much code to achieve that?
 And, can a gallery model field automatically know what default url name they should look for when trying to do the 3 tasks (find the views)?
-Finally, our strategy is to introduce a class-based-view for each task, and a default url name through added a suffix to the model_name of the ``target_model``, and the last step is mapping the url names and views function in the URL_CONF.
+Our strategy is to introduce a class-based-view for each task, and a default url name through adding a suffix to the model_name of the ``target_model``, and the last step is mapping the url names and views function in the URL_CONF.